eugenerbl/disneytva-programs/README.md

 ## Variables

-**97** programs that have been or are currently broadcast on Disney TVA programming.
+**101** programs that have been or are currently broadcast by Disney TVA.
 This dataset will be updated occasionally as new shows make their premieres.

 **16** variables about each show.